willythor/ThinkStats2/Reports/report3.md

 Interestingly filtering like this eradicated an entire cluster.
 This left us with three clusters major clusters to parse through, due to the nature of the clustering seen above, our model lends itself to including outliers in each of the clusters.

 Our model was able to identify a cluster of power forwards/centers with 80 percent accuracy.
-Two of the clusters are shown below as examples:
+Two of the clusters are shown below as examples, with outliers shown in bold:

 Current categories for NBA positions include:
 PG = point guard